fluttercandies/flutter_image_compress/README.md

 Using this library, EXIF information will be removed by default.

 EXIF information can be retained by setting keepExif to true, but not `direction` information.

+#### About Exif handle code

+The iOS code was copied from [dvkch/SYPictureMetadata](https://github.com/dvkch/SYPictureMetadata), [LICENSE](https://github.com/dvkch/SYPictureMetadata/blob/master/LICENSE.md)

+The android code was copied from flutter/plugin/image_picker and edit some.
+(BSD 3 style)